JianCao92/speaker-diarization/README.md

 - Make sure the `ffmpeg` executable is on path or add a symlink to it too.

-You probably want to use `spk-diarization2.py` since that one calls the *2* versions of some scrips (no `matlab` dependencies for example).
-Don’t use `spk-diarization3.py` since that one just tries a bunch of numbers to find the best parameters for each sub-command, and there’s things  commented out since I was doing them one at a time during thesis work.
-It will be removed from this repository at some point.
+You probably want to use `spk-diarization2.py` since that one calls the *2* versions of some scrips, while `spk-diarization.py` uses an old, `matlab`-based `VAD` that is hard to configure and deprecated.

 mseg.py
 -------